JonathanDudzik/Advanced-Modified-Storytelling/README.md

 * Replace ugly quiz browser alert screens with a nice popup
 * Install Babel
 * Add notes to main.js
-* improve sliders with a seperate colum for an image or the the media controls
+* Improve sliders with a seperate colum for an image or the the media controls
+* Improve navigation with Animate On Scroll Library
+* Each section of your portfolio site should cover exactly one feature
+* The first page of the portfolio site should be an icon menu to the sections/features
+* Can you copy the index.html and img to build folder with your scripts?